On this page:

 Applications are invited from writers in all areas of literary activity, including drama, fiction and poetry, New Zealand art, biography, history, music, society and culture, etc. Applicants should be authors of proven merit normally resident in New Zealand or New Zealanders currently resident overseas.
 There is no restriction on the occupation of applicants, but they should not be employees of Creative New Zealand or Victoria University, or have been employed by Victoria University in the twelve months prior to the closing date.

 A full role description and application is available on the Current Vacancies page of Victoria’s website.
 Ref 119 - Writer in Residence 2015.
 Applications close 30 September 2014.

-New Zealand poet, playwright and performer Hinemoana Baker is best known for her volumes of poetry, mātuhi / needle, published by Victoria University Press and the California-based Perceval Press, and kōiwi kōiwi / bone bone, published by Victoria University Press in 2010.
+New Zealand poet, playwright and performer Hinemoana Baker is best known for her volumes of poetry, mātuhi / needle, published by Victoria University Press and the California-based Perceval Press, and kōiwi kōiwi / bone bone, published by VUP in 2010.
 She has also published children's writing and essays, and her work has been selected for literary collections both in New Zealand and abroad.